Google adds ways to keep personal info private in searches - NewsBreak

 Google Search earlier had permitted people to request that highly personal content that could cause direct harm be removed.
 That includes information removed due to doxxing and personal details like bank account or credit card numbers that could be used for fraud.

-But information increasingly pops up in unexpected places and is used in new ways, so policies need to evolve, the company said.
+But information increasing pops up in unexpected places and is used in new ways, so policies need to evolve, the company said.

 Having personal contact information openly available online also can pose a threat and Google said it had received requests for the option to remove that content, too.